Julinium/pmmp-scraper/README.md

 # pmmp-scraper
-This script aims to scrape the PMMP website and store cleaned data in a separate database.
+pmmp-scraper is a Python application aiming to scrape the PMMP website and store cleaned data in a separate database.
 It's intended for learning pusposes only.

 # Legal ?